Jude Munro (Chair)

 Bill is an Australian Day Ambassador to Victoria.

-Trevor Budge is the Manager of Strategy at the City of Greater Bendigo.
+Trevor Budge is the Manager Regional Sustainable Development at the City of Greater Bendigo.
 He is an Adjunct Associate Professor in the Community Planning and Development Program at the Bendigo campus of La Trobe University.
 He is a former State President of the Planning Institute of Australia, and is a Life Fellow and has a National Lifetime Achievement Award from the Institute.
 He became a Member (AM) in the General Division of the Order of Australia in June 2011 for service to town planning, particularly the development of regional and rural communities in Victoria, and to education.

 Jennifer Cunich has over 30 years’ experience in the business and property sectors, and is currently the Chief Executive of the Australian Institute of Architects.